ArtanisInc/Blockchain-Simulation/readme.md

 - **Optional corruption simulation** to observe how the system detects tampering.
 - **Peer-based mining simulation**, where each peer can contribute blocks to the chain.

-This project is an **educational tool** designed for learning and experimentation with blockchain principles in Python.

 ## ✨ Features